 That may reflect the level of cover our policies offer; our Complete policy is the most comprehensive pet insurance product on the market.

-The cost of cat insurance is usually cheaper than the cost of dog insurance because vet fees for cats are generally cheaper than they are for dogs.
+The cost of cat insurance is usually cheaper than the cost of dog insurance because vet fees for cats are generally less than they are for dogs.

-Also, older cats are less expensive to insure than older dogs and cats do not need public liability insurance.
-As an owner you are not responsible for any damage your cat does; cats are regarded by the law as 'free spirits'.
+Also, cats are slightly less expensive to insure than dogs because cats do not need public liability insurance.
+As an owner, you are less likely to be responsible for any damage your cat does.

 Still, the price of your insurance usually increases as your cat gets older, regardless of whether you make a claim.